 This project is designed to facilitate the reception and movement of NATO and Partner forces, equipment and supplies during participation in military training and exercises, crisis management operations and NATO-led and other international operations.
-This initiative will also support the training of the Georgian Armed Forces and the activities of the Joint Training and Evaluation Centre.
+This initiative is also supporting the training of the Georgian Armed Forces and the activities of the Joint Training and Evaluation Centre.